 And there is another way that books, at least some of them, may keep on reincarnating.

-These reissues may or may not be annotated, or presented with new introductions, afterwards, or footnotes.
+These reissues may or may not be annotated, or presented with new introductions, afterward, or footnotes.
 They may be translated to new languages, or published in new countries.

 Perhaps, in some cases, a reissue may be edited and updated.